heykayla/my-writing/contributing-guide/guide_contributing-guide.md

 **Note:** Boilerplate is the standardized text you can use and reuse within the template.
 * Placeholder text indicated in {curly brackets}.

-The contributing guide template is customizable; you can **reorder, rename, and remove sections** that do not apply to your project.
+The contributing guide template is customizable.
+You can **reorder, rename, and remove sections** that do not apply to your project.

 The following sections provide guidance and context on how to fill out the contributing guide template.